 Section 4.
 Employees tasked with training new officers as part of the Field Training Officer (FTO) Program shall receive one hour of compensation per each shift that an Officer In Training (OIT) is riding with them.
-The Program consists of fifty-five shifts.
+The Program consists of five hundred and twenty hours (520).
 FTO pay will apply during the entire program, as well all remedial training authorized by the Chief.
 FTO pay shall be calculated at the employee's regular hourly wage, i.e. straight time.